 Day 2: We’ll begin our first full day at the extensive and beautifully maintained botanical garden, centered on a densely forested canyon.
 A morning walk here provides an excellent introduction to the island’s birds.
 In addition to the ubiquitous Hispaniolan Woodpecker, we should find Vervain Hummingbird (ostensibly the world’s second-smallest bird), Antillean Palm-Swift, Red-legged Thrush, Black-crowned Palm-Tanager, and Hispaniolan Lizard-Cuckoo.
 We can also expect to see the bizarre Palmchat, in a family unto itself, which builds enormous communal nests in palm trees.
 With some luck we may happen upon West Indian Whistling-Duck, which can often be found along a small stream in the gardens.
 After lunch and some shopping for picnic supplies we’ll make the three-hour drive to Barahona on the southwestern coast.
 Night near Barahona.

 Day 4: We’ll make a very early start over a rough mountain road to visit the northern slopes of Sierra de Bahoruco National Park.
+As we ascend we’ll make a few stops in the night looking and listening for Hispaniolan Nightjar, Least Pauraque and Northern Potoo.
 Our main target just after dawn will be the very local LaSelle Thrush, which lives in a beautiful but restricted patch of cloud forest.
 Other highlights may include Hispaniolan Emerald, Hispaniolan Parrot, Hispaniolan Trogon, Narrow-billed Tody, Green-tailed Warbler, White-winged Warbler, Western Chat-Tanager, Hispaniolan Spindalis, and Greater Antillean Bullfinch.
 After birding the broadleafed forest we will head uphill into the pines to look for Hispaniolan Crossbill and the insular subspecies of Pine Warbler.
 We’ll then gradually work our way back downhill into drier forest, with a stop along the Haitian border to see the devastation wrought by the potato subsistence farmers on the adjacent slopes (and to work on our burgeoning Haiti bird lists).
 Often we stop a few times on the way back downhill, to stretch and investigate the many colorful flowers and butterflies along the trail.
 Night near Barahona.

 Day 5: Today we’ll focus on the south side of the Sierra de Bahoruco.
-Our morning will begin with a leisurely breakfast beside Oviedo Lagoon, where we might encounter American Flamingos, Roseate Spoonbills, or a nice array of shorebirds and waders.
+Our morning will begin with a more leisurely breakfast at our hotel before we drive south stopping in at Oviedo Lagoon, where we will make arrangements for a boat trip later in the day.
+Here we might encounter American Flamingos, Roseate Spoonbills, or a nice array of shorebirds and waders.
 Also here we hope to find Mangrove Cuckoos and “Golden” Yellow Warblers lurking in the mangroves.
-From here we’ll head further south to the shoreline at Cabo Rojo, where a small marsh often holds wading birds, and the local subspecies of Clapper Rail.
+From the lagoon we’ll head further south to the shoreline at Cabo Rojo, where a small marsh often holds wading birds, and the local subspecies of Clapper Rail.
 The bluffs around the cape provide nesting habitat for White-tailed Tropicbird, and we often encounter Cave Swallows and Caribbean Martins above the cape, or a Brown Booby offshore.
 After Cabo Rojo we’ll head uphill on the paved Alcoa Road to access an extensive upland pine forest.
 This forest is reminiscent of the longleaf pine forests of the southeastern United States, but here we’ll look for Hispaniolan Crossbill, Golden Swallow (now a Hispaniolan endemic as the population in Jamaica has disappeared), and Antillean Siskin.
+On the return trip to our hotel we’ll take an hour long boat trip out into the lagoon for close views of their resident American Flamingos, and a selection of breeding waterbirds and wintering waterfowl.
 Night near Barahona.

 Day 6: Since most birders will visit the Dominican Republic only once, and since not all the endemics perform on command, today’s itinerary will be flexible, allowing us to return to one of the areas visited over the last few days to search for any missed species.
 After dinner we’ll check out some local areas for nightbirds, with the possibility of Least Pauraque, Ashy-faced Owl, “Northern” Potoo, and Chuck-will’s Widow.
 Night near Barahona.

 Day 7: Today is largely a travel day, although we will offer a pre-breakfast trip nearby to look for Eastern Chat-Tanager.
-We’ll then head east to Santo Domingo for a beachside lunch, and then continue on to Sabana de la Mar, on the Bay of Samaná.
-We’ll have a good chance of encountering the local Ashy-faced Owl near our hotel in case we failed to locate it the night before.
+We’ll then head east to Santo Domingo for a beachside lunch, continuing on to Sabana de la Mar, on the Bay of Samaná.
+We’ll have a good chance of encountering Ashy-faced Owl near our hotel in case we failed to locate it during our time in the Southwest.
 The hotel here is a real treat, with rushing streams all around the grounds, dried leaves impressed into the stucco walls, and wonderful patios.
 Night near Sabana de la Mar.

 Day 9: The tour ends this morning in Santo Domingo.